lukehollenback/cryptic/README.md

 figure out what is going on?

-Inspired by underground classics of the past – like Twisterghost's LOLOMGWTFBBQ series – Cryptic is a short, eerie roguelite where you must help out friends, explore interesting areas, solve challenging puzzles, and ultimately figure out what the heck happened.
+Inspired by underground classics of the past – like Twisterghost's LOLOMGWTFBBQ series – Cryptic is a short, eerie roguelite where you must help out friends, explore interesting areas, and ultimately figure out what happened.
 If you are up for the challenge, start playing now.

 ## Screenshots